zitadel/zitadel/docs/docs/legal/terms-of-service.md

 ### Support

 We offer Support Services directly related to the use of our Services.
-The Description of Support Services is available as [Annex](./service-description/support-services) to this document.
+The [Description of Support Services](./service-description/support-services) is available as Annex to this document.

 Customers without a subscription can contact us via the official [communication channels](https://zitadel.com/contact).
 The parties may enter a service level agreement, as specified in our [Support Service Description](./service-description/support-services), for booked Support Services.
-Only named persons in the Purchase Order, or as agreed in writing (email is sufficient) may use the Support Services to interact with ZITADEL.
+Only named persons in the Purchase Order, or as agreed in writing (email is sufficient) may use the Support Services to interact with Zitadel.

 ### Service level